Charles Leclerc: Helmet

 Leclerc's helmet design featured the flag of Monaco surrounded by his logo in rosso corsa.

 Leclerc's helmet design features a base colour of rosso corsa with a Monégasque flag stripe along the lid.
 The words "Papa" and "Jules" are inscribed on the side, in remembrance of his father, Hervé Leclerc, and his godfather, Jules Bianchi.
 He wore a full tribute helmet to both at the 2019 Monaco Grand Prix and to Bianchi at the 2024 Japanese Grand Prix, the tenth anniversary of his fatal accident.
 He had previously worn a tribute for Sebastian Vettel at the 2020 Abu Dhabi Grand Prix—their final race as teammates.
-Controversy arose over his Gilles Villeneuve design for the 2023 Canadian Grand Prix, after the Villeneuve family claimed he did not ask for permission; Jacques Villeneuve permitted it after talking to Leclerc.
-He wore a tribute for departing teammate Carlos Sainz Jr. at the 2024 Abu Dhabi Grand Prix.
+Controversy arose over his Gilles Villeneuve design for the 2023 Canadian Grand Prix after the Villeneuve family claimed he did not ask for permission; Jacques Villeneuve permitted its usage in a discussion with Leclerc following the rift.
+He wore a tribute design for departing teammate Carlos Sainz Jr. at the 2024 Abu Dhabi Grand Prix.